RosePKent/PassionflowerEssay/README.md

 Passionflower vines form a crucial part of the co-evolutionary enmeshments of the rainforest canopy.
 Many passionflowers are entangled in close relationships with longwing butterflies (heliconiids) whose caterpillars feed on their leaves.
 Zebra longwings have developed a resistance to chemicals in the plant’s leaves that discourages other insects from eating them.
 Not only are these butterflies able to eat passionflower leaves but they also internalize the poisons for their own ends, making themselves toxic to birds.
 <param ve-image
 	   src=""
-       caption="Illustration of a zebra longwing butterfly"
-       description="Image source: Wikimedia Commons"
+       caption="Illustration of a zebra longwing butterfly (*Heliconia Charitonia*) from Sherman F. Denton's *Moths and butterflies of the United States* (1900)." description="Image source: Wikimedia Commons"
-	   license=""
+	   license="CC-BY-SA-4.0"
        fit="contain">

 Yet passionflowers are not as immobile and defenseless as they might appear to human eyes and senses of time.
 The shapes of passionflower leaves, for instance, are some of the most malleable and diverse among plants: in some cases, their leaves can vary and mutate along a single vine, mimicking nonhost plants and discouraging butterflies from laying eggs on them.[^43] The deceit does not stop here: many passionflowers have structures on their leaves, such as little nubs or yellow spots, that mimic the appearance and arrangement of butterfly eggs and so deter longwings from laying eggs on leaves that appear to be occupied.
 Some even display structures that mimic the eggs of the longwing’s predators.
 In addition, nectar-producing glands on the leaves can be utilized to attract ants and wasps, which in turn attack the longwing caterpillars.[^44]